-The specific actions were effective in making progress towards the goal.
-Teacher professional development was provided as ongoing professional learning, student performance data was collected through direct instructional classes.
+The specific action items were effective in making progress toward this goal.
+Teachers were provided with on-going professional learning, data was collected on student performance, and direct instructional classes were held.

 A description of any changes made to the planned goal, metrics, desired outcomes, or actions for the coming year that resulted from reflections on prior practice.